Connecting Microsoft Access to Apache Tomcat

 Introduction

 Apache Tomcat is a Java Servlet/JavaServer Pages (JSP) container that provides a platform for developing and deploying web applications and web services.
 Many web applications need to access a database through a JDBC driver and Tomcat makes a JDBC DataSource implementation available for this purpose.
 If your web application needs to access a database for which only an ODBC driver is either available or suitable, a JDBC-ODBC Bridge is required.
-Sun provide a JDBC-ODBC Bridge, however this driver is not recommended for use with Tomcat.
-The Apache Tomcat Database FAQ contains the following entry about the Sun JDBC-ODBC Bridge:
+Some versions of Java include a JDBC-ODBC Bridge, however this driver is not recommended for use with Tomcat.
+The Apache Tomcat Database FAQ contains the following entry about the JDBC-ODBC Bridge that comes with some versions of Java:

 Do not use JDBC-ODBC bridge bundled with Sun's JDK with Tomcat.
 It was never meant for a production server environment.
 If you ask a question about it, everyone will tell you to not use it.
 If you do need to use ODBC, there are 3rd party drivers which do a pretty good job at being thread safe.

-The Easysoft JDBC-ODBC Bridge (JOB) is a thread-safe JDBC-ODBC driver that our customers use in production environments.
-JOB is compatible with Tomcat and allows Tomcat applications to access any database for which an ODBC driver is available.
-For example, use JOB to connect web applications running under Tomcat to a Microsoft Access database.
+The Easysoft JDBC-ODBC Bridge is a thread-safe JDBC-ODBC driver that our customers use in production environments.
+The JDBC-ODBC Bridge is compatible with Tomcat and allows Tomcat applications to access any database for which an ODBC driver is available.
+For example, use the JDBC-ODBC Bridge to connect web applications running under Tomcat to a Microsoft Access database.

 Installing the Easysoft JDBC-ODBC Bridge

-Download, install and license the JOB Server for your database platform.
-For example, to connect to a Microsoft Access database, download the Windows JOB Server.
-On the machine where the JOB Server is running, configure an ODBC data source for the database you want to access.
+Download, install and license the JDBC-ODBC Bridge server for your database platform.
+For example, to connect to a Microsoft Access database, download the Windows JDBC-ODBC Bridge server.
+On the machine where the JDBC-ODBC Bridge server is running, configure a system ODBC data source for the database you want to access.
 Test the data source with an ODBC application.
-Use one of the test applets included in the JOB distribution to check that you can access the ODBC data source through JOB.

-For information about installing, licensing and testing JOB, refer to the Installation and Configuration chapters of the JOB User Guide.
+For information about installing, licensing and testing JDBC-ODBC Bridge, refer to the Installation and Configuration chapters of the JDBC-ODBC Bridge User Guide.

 Installing Apache Tomcat

-When testing Apache Tomcat with JOB, we used:
+When testing Apache Tomcat with the JDBC-ODBC Bridge, we used:

 Note This article follows the Apache Tomcat documentation convention of using $CATALINA_HOME to represent the root of the Tomcat installation directory.
 For example, if you install Tomcat 7.0.19 in /usr/local, $CATALINA_HOME represents /usr/local/apache-tomcat-7.0.19.